byoda/byoda-python/README.md

     }
 ```
 and any member of the address book service will be able to query entries from that array.
 The 'network_links' array of objects is a special case in any datamodel as the pod will use the data in that array to evaluate the definition for 'network' access in the "#accesscontrol" clauses.
 Today, the max distance for network queries is '1' so you can only query the pods that have a network_link with you.
-In the future we'll explore increasing the distance while maintaining security and keeping the network scalable.
+In the future we'll explore increasing the distance while maintaining security and keeping the network scalable and performant.

 As you have seen in the GraphQL queries, the pod implements the data model of the address book and provides a GraphQL interface for it.
 You can browse to the GraphQL web-interface directly by pointing your browser the URL listed in the last line of the output of 'source tools/set-env.sh', ie.:
 ```